litestar-org/litestar/docs/usage/6-dependency-injection.md

 ```

 As you can see in the above - the lower scoped route handler function declares a dependency with the same key as the one
 declared on the higher scoped controller.
-The lowest scoped dependency therefore overrides the higher scoped one.
+The lower scoped dependency therefore overrides the higher scoped one.
 This
 logic applies on all layers.

 ## The Provide Class

-Provide is a simple wrapper around the callable.
-You can pass to it a single kwarg - `use_cache`.
-By default `Provide`
+`Provide` is a simple wrapper that takes a callable as a required arg, and an optional kwarg - `use_cache`.

-will not cache the return value of the dependency, that is - it will execute it on every call.
-If `use_cache` is used it
+By default `Provide` will not cache the return value of the dependency and it will be executed on every call to the route handler that uses it.
+If `use_cache` is `True`, it
-will cache the return value on the first execution and will not call it again - there is no sophisticated comparison on
+will cache the return value on the first execution and will not call it again.

+!!! important
+    The caching done inside `Provide` is very simple - it stores the return value and returns it.
-kwargs or other elements happening, so you should be careful when you choose to use this option.
-Whats the use case for
+    There is no sophisticated comparison of kwargs, LRU implementation etc. so you should be careful when
+    you choose to use this option.
-this?
-If you have a dependency that should either not be called multiple times, or which has a constant return value
-then this is useful.